-Slain Georgia golf pro Gene Siller treated everyone with respect, friend says
+Slain Georgia golf pro Gene Siller was someone who could make a bad day brighter, friends say

-(CNN)Gene Siller, the Georgia country club golf pro shot to death on the course where he worked, was well-liked and treated everyone with respect, a friend says.
+(CNN)Gene Siller, the Georgia country club golf pro shot to death on the course where he worked, always tried to help people, friends said Monday.

-The Saturday killing left the Pinetree Country Club community in shock, said Sebastian Schutte, who said he played a round with Siller the day before.

-"It didn't hit me until later that this happened at our country club," he said.
-"I still can't believe it."
+"Gene was a man of compassion.
+He loved everybody," said Rand Eberhard, a pastor who lives in a neighborhood near Pinetree Country Club and knew Siller.
+"It's a big void that is left in our community to lose such an important guy."

+Eberhard told CNN it would have been in Gene's nature to help someone in need.

+"He came in to check on a guy and help the guy, and this is what happens," he said.
+"It's an act of evil.
+It's an act of selfishness."

-Siller, 41, Pinetree's director of golf, was found shot to death Saturday afternoon near the 10th green of the golf course north of Atlanta, Cobb County police said.
+Siller, 41, Pinetree's director of golf, was found shot to death Saturday afternoon near the 10th green at the country club north of Atlanta, Cobb County police said.

 A club member told CNN affiliate WXIA that Siller went to see why somebody had driven a pickup truck onto the course and was shot by the suspect, who then fled.
 The bodies of two men were found in the truck bed, police announced Sunday.
 Both victims also suffered apparent gunshot wounds, according to police, and one of the men was the truck owner.